-The rationale for NT-814 as a potential therapy for hot flashes is based on emerging science that points to an obligate regulatory role for the NK-3 receptor system on the centrally located (hypothalamus) “KNDy” (kisspeptin-neurokinin B-dynorphin) neuronal network.
-There is also evidence to indicate a direct influence on the hypothalamic heat-dissipation neurons.
+The rationale for NT-814 as a potential therapy for hot flashes is based on an ever-growing body of scientific evidence* that points to an obligate regulatory role for the NK-3 receptor system on the functioning of the KNDy neuronal networks.
+The same emerging body of data also indicates a direct influence of this receptor system on the hypothalamic heat-dissipation neurons themselves.

-The NK-3 receptor system thus has a controlling influence on at least two major pathways: the heat dissipating Thermoregulatory Pathway and the Gonadotropin Releasing Hormone (GnRH) Pathway that is part of the hypothalamic-pituitary-gonadotrophin (HPG) axis, which regulates sex steroid hormone release.
+Thus the NK-3 receptor system has a controlling influence on at least two major pathways: the heat dissipating Thermoregulatory Pathway and the Gonadotropin Releasing Hormone (GnRH) Pathway as shown in this figure.

-In addition, the NK-1 receptor system has also been shown to be expressed on KNDy neurons in humans and may also make a contribution to heat loss in the periphery via promoting cutaneous vasodilation (hot flashes); indeed arm-vein infusion of substance P causes the flushing of the face and neck that is characteristic of post-menopausal vasomotor symptoms.
+The KNDy neurons have also been shown to express NK-1 receptors and its ligand Substance P, suggesting this receptor system may be involved in the functioning of this neuronal circuitry.
+Furthermore the NK-1 receptor system may make a contribution to heat loss in the periphery via induction of cutaneous vasodilatation (hot flashes); indeed arm-vein infusion of Substance P causes the flushing of the face and neck that is characteristic of menopausal vasomotor symptoms.

-The dual NK-1,3 receptor antagonist NT-814 thus has the potential to reduce the hyperactivity of the KNDy neuronal network in menopausal women by inhibition of NK-3 receptor signalling centrally on both the KNDy and heat dissipation neurons.
-This should return the heat dissipation effectors to normal functioning and address the dysregulation that is driving hot flash symptoms.
+The dual NK-1,3 receptor antagonist NT-814 thus has the potential to reduce the hyperactivity of the KNDy neuronal network in menopausal women by inhibition of NK-3 receptor signalling centrally on both the KNDy and heat dissipation neurons, thereby returning the heat dissipation effectors to normal functioning and address the dysregulation that is driving hot flash symptoms.

-In addition, blockade of NK-1 receptors in the periphery on the cutaneous vasculature by NT-814 may also result in a lessening of the vasodilatory response, thereby making a contribution to reducing hot flash intensity.
+In addition, blockade of NK-1 receptors in the periphery on the cutaneous vasculature by NT-814 may also result in a lessening of the vasodilatory response, thereby contributing to reducing the intensity of hot flashes.